bprvuyyuru/landing-Page/README.md

 # landing-Page
-Landing Page for Horse club website
+Landing Page for Horse club website, and
 Landing page for Music website